tomcl/HowToUseGitTJWC/README.md

 * To update the remote repository, when you are ready and the new code passes tests, press the **Push** action button.
 This will upload your new Commit to the origin repo.
 * Best practice in a code project.
 Make frequent _local_ repository commits (even of non-working code) so you can backtrack locally.
 Perform Pushes when your local code is all working.
 The repository may have a potentially large set of acceptance tests which should be run and passed before pushing to the remote origin/master.
 * Normally you make a small change, check it works, and then Push.
 * If other people are changing the same origin repo keep Github Desktop open all the time to **Fetch** the remote code regularly.
 Whenever there are outstanding remote commits the action button will change to **Pull**.
-Use **Pull** as described below to reconcile them with your local files ASAP, so that your local tests run with uptodate repo code.
+Use **Pull** as described below to reconcile them with your local files ASAP, so that your local tests run with uptodate repo code that includes changes made by other people.

 Incorporating changes that other users have pushed to the origin repo is the opposite process (right-hand side of the picture).

 * Before you start make sure all local file changes are Committed and also Pushed as above.

-This is not necessary, and in general not always possible, but it simplifies the walk-through.
+This is not necessary, and in general not always possible, but it simplifies the walk-through to have only one-way change propagation.

 * Change the README file in the origin repo using the GitHub edit command.
 * **Fetch** the origin repo using the Github action button.
 * **Pull** the origin repo using the action button again.
 Fetch and Merge together are implemented as **Pull**.

 Pull is not quite identical to Fetch + Merge, but in all normal use cases there is no distinction.
-So here, Fetch has no more effect having already been done, and Pull will **Merge** the newly fetched files from origin repo into your local working files.
+So here, Fetch has no more effect having already been done, and Pull will **Merge** the newly fetched files from origin repo into your local working files by updating anything that has been changed in the origin.
+In this case the README file gets updated.

 Github desktop is good at keeping your working set synchronised with the origin repo.
 The action button displays the Git command needed to synchronise safely and provides feedback on status.

-For simple use of Git that is all you need, but it can go wrong when multiple people are changing distinct local copies at the same time.
+You have now completed a _very simple_ git guide and know how to use Github as a remote git repository for you local files.
+For simple use of Git that is all you need, but it can go wrong when working in  a team.
 That is discovered during Pull or Push.
-See the section on [when automatic merge fails](#when-automatic-merge-fails)
+See the section on [when automatic merge fails](#when-automatic-merge-fails).

-### How is Git Distributed?
+### How is Git a Distributed Source Control System?

-The key to Git's operation is that although shared repositories can have multiple copies there is no way that data can be incorrectly over-written or corrupted.
+The key to Git's operation is that although shared repositories can have multiple code copies there is no way that data can be incorrectly over-written or corrupted.
 In fact Git data is normally immutable.
 All commits ever made remain preserved in all repository copies.
 The only change made to a repository is to add a new commit on top of all historic commits, which remain preserved.
 Should data in one Git repo copy get corrupted, for example by manually editing the `.git` hidden data, the git SHA-1 fingerprints will change and those files (and the corresponding Commit) ignored.

 One consequence of this is that when clones of a repository reside on different computers the only difference can be incompleteness.
-A new commit added to clone A will not propagate to clone B until it is Fetched by B or Pushed by A (assuming A ---origin---> B).
+A new commit added to clone A will not propagate to clone B until it is Fetched by B or Pushed by A (assuming `A` `---origin--->` `B`).

 All Git repos contain the same information (when up-to-date) so Git is peer-to-peer.
-It is often used with a single central cloud repository and others (local or cloud) connected to this via ---origin--> links.
+It is often used with a single central cloud repository and others (local or cloud) connected to this via `---origin-->` links.
 But this is for convenience only - and the links can be broken and remade differently if you wish.
 Any one of the repositories _alpha_ - _epsilon_ in the picture contains enough information to reconsitute them all - except for a few local unsynchronised commits.
-Also, although _alpha_ is the root of the tree of origin connections this is not significant for operation.
+In the picture _alpha_ is the root of the tree of the origin connections.
+This does not give _alpha_ any special status.
+If _Alpha_ stops working any other repository that has been regularly synchronised with _alpha_ could take over its role simply by changing origin links and no data is lost.

 <p align="center">
 <img src="repos-origins.jpg"> </img>